How to Create a Product Launch Plan (A Step-By-Step Process)

 It’s wise to approach any launch with a network of Joint Venture (JV) partners.
 These are the folks who will promote your launch to their email lists in exchange for a commission on every sale they bring.

 While a coordinated JV launch might not be possible for starting entrepreneurs or solopreneurs, you always need to think about building relationships and growing your network.
-(We recommend staying away from JV partners for your very first launch.
-Keep things simple, and then you can add the complication of partners after you’re comfortable launching.)

 6. Ad Campaigns